oppia/oppia-web-developer-docs/Schemas.md

 ##### Extra arguments

 Any received arguments which do not correspond to a schema in the handler class are treated as extra arguments.
-By default, schema_utils will raise AssertionError for extra args.
-However, for html handlers, extra args are allowed (to accommodate e.g. utm parameters which are not used by the backend but needed for analytics -- see [this link](https://support.google.com/analytics/answer/1033863?hl=en#zippy=%2Cin-this-article) for an explanation).
+By default, `schema_utils.py` will raise an `AssertionError` for extra args.
+However, for HTML handlers, extra arguments are allowed.
+(This accommodates e.g. utm parameters which are not used by the backend but needed for analytics.
+See [this link](https://support.google.com/analytics/answer/1033863?hl=en#zippy=%2Cin-this-article) for an explanation.)
 Note that the schema for HTML handlers can be written in the usual way.
-(The functionality for allowing extra arguments in HTML handlers is already handled by the schema validation infrastructure.)
+The functionality for allowing extra arguments in HTML handlers is already handled by the schema validation infrastructure.

 ##### Handlers with no arguments

-Handlers with no request arguments still need a schema defined, otherwise you will face NotImplemented Error.
-In this case, the schema should look like the following (note that the keys for HANDLER_ARGS_SCHEMAS depend on which handler methods are present):
+Handlers with no request arguments still need a schema defined, otherwise you will face a `NotImplemented` error.
+In this case, the schema should look like the following (note that the keys for `HANDLER_ARGS_SCHEMAS` depend on which handler methods are present):

 ```python
 URL_PATH_ARGS_SCHEMAS = {}